 To check your business credit rating, you need to:

 Visit one of the business credit bureaus’ websites.

 Find your company.
-On the Dun & Bradstreet website, you need to provide your company’s D-U-N-S number, while on Experian and Equifax you only need to provide your business name and location.
+On the Dun & Bradstreet website, you need to provide your company’s D-U-N-S number, while on TransUnion and Equifax you’ll need to provide your business name and location.

 Purchase the report.